QwenLM/Qwen2.5/README.md

 ollama run qwen3:8b
 # Setting parameters, type "/set parameter num_ctx 40960" and "/set parameter num_predict 32768"
 # To exit, type "/bye" and press ENTER
+# For Qwen3-2504 models,
+# - To enable thinking, which is the default, type "/set think"
+# - To disable thinking, type "/set nothink"
 ```

 You can also access the Ollama service via its OpenAI-compatible API.